arthi-j/devax-eventbridge-demo/README.md

 > You can find the PutEvents API documentation [here](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutEvents.html).

 Next, we will define a mapping template to map the event from Stripe to confirm to the envelope that EventBridge expects.
-Refer to the Stripe API doucumentation [here](https://stripe.com/docs/api/events/object).
+Refer to the Stripe API documentation [here](https://stripe.com/docs/api/events/object).
 Expand `Mapping Templates` and select `Add mapping template`.
 Set Content-Type to application/json.
 Select Yes in the pop up.
 Copy-paste the VTL template below.

 ```json
 {